 - Gallon and Sandwich Sized Ziplock Bags – This is for trash as well as anything else that might attract animals.
 Remember even your trash food needs to go into the bear barrel.

 - Camp chair – Most people can afford to bring one luxury item, mine is a camp chair.
-I like the Helinox Swivel Chair.
-I find it comfortable, light weight, and I can swivel to see what the kids are doing.
+I agree with a lot of the camp chair reviews out there and really enjoy the Helinox chairs.
+My personal favorite is the swivel chair because it is comfortable, lightweight, and I can swivel to see what the kids are doing.
 The kids like this chair because they can flip it over and pretend to drive it like a car.

 - Hammock – OK I said one luxury item, but there’s nothing I like more than taking a nap in a hammock.